 DealPotential launches AI due diligence feature that eliminates manual data-gathering for private market investors

-DealPotential introduces AI-driven due diligence that cuts days of manual data gathering into seconds for private market investors.STOCKHOLM, SWEDEN, September 2, 2025 /EINPresswire.com/ -- DealPotential, a Swedish investment intelligence company, today announced the launch of an AI-powered due diligence designed to address the significant time and resource constraints faced by investment firms in the private markets.
+With its new AI due diligence, DealPotential reduces days of manual data work to seconds, helping investors make faster, smarter private market decisions.STOCKHOLM, SWEDEN, September 4, 2025 /EINPresswire.com/ -- DealPotential, a Swedish investment intelligence company, today announced the launch of an AI-powered due diligence designed to address the significant time and resource constraints faced by investment firms in the private markets.
 The update aims to mitigate the common practice of making high-stakes investment decisions based on fragmented and manually compiled data.

 The AI automatically consolidates and analyzes millions of data points across key due diligence areas.
 What usually takes analysts weeks is completed by AI in seconds.